switch2-energy/interview/README.md

 - Pairing: How do you work and collaborate with others?
 - Type-Driven Development: How do you think about types and correctness?
-- TDD: How do you test code?
+- Testing: How do you test code?
 - Code: How do you write code?

 We will score each of these criteria on a scale of 1 to 4.